tea7010/MyLearning/english/writing.md

 * I like crunchy pears, but the box of pear I bought today might be a bit softer.
 That's a shame.
 Is there any way to tell pears are crunchy or soft?
 * I love crunchy pears, but the box of pears I bought today seems to be a bit softer than I prefer.
 What a shame.
 Is there any way to tell if pears are crunchy or soft before buying them?

+* I drove towards country side today.
+It was so pleasant to drive vast wide field in this country.
+* I drove out to the countryside today.
+It was so pleasant to drive through the vast, wide fields in this country.